Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Result

-Our experiment results show that EHR as a time series dataset has inherent temporal locality; each medical event contained in EHR is mainly correlated with events that happened in a short period.
+\paragraph{Finding} Our experiment results show that EHR as a time series dataset has inherent temporal locality; each medical event contained in EHR is mainly correlated with events that happened in a short period.
 Specifically, the reconstruction results with CNN, having a local receptive field, outperform that of Transformer, which has a global receptive field.
-Moreover, as depicted in Appendix.~\ref{apd:LocalEHR}, Transformer mainly attends temporally proximal events represented by the elements near the diagonal line , which shows an entirely different pattern in the case of prediction.
-Lastly, by rearranging the results with temporal dimension $t$ as shown in Fig.~\ref{recon_summary_temporal}, CNN performs clearly better as $t$ increases, while Transformer stagnates or decreases.
+Moreover, as depicted in \appendixref{apd:LocalEHR}, Transformer mainly attends temporally proximal events represented by the elements near the diagonal line, which shows an entirely different pattern in the case of prediction.
+Lastly, by rearranging the results with temporal dimension $t$ as shown in \figureref{recon_summary_temporal}, CNN performs clearly better as $t$ increases, while the performance of Transformer either remains stagnant or decreases.
 Thus, in order to preserve patient information with minimal loss, it is better to keep more temporal information even within the same latent dimension.